Peddler

 - Product Fees API (v0): Retrieve fee estimates for products

-api = Peddler.catalog_items(aws_region, access_token)
+api = Peddler.catalog_items.new(aws_region, access_token)

 response = api.get_catalog_item(